SivaRamRIT/Multi-Authentication-Package-php/README.md

 <li>Each provider has a specific OpenID url.
 Note that url and refer openid-example.php to see where to use it.</li>
 </ul>

+Visit <a href='https://github.com/iignatov/LightOpenID'>here</a> for more detailed information.

+<h5>Pdf417 Barcode</h5>

+<p>I added a little code to <a href='https://github.com/PeculiarVentures/js-zxing-pdf417'>js-zxing-pdf417</a></br> so that, a webcam can be used to read the barcode.
+Also I used camanJS to manipulate image from webcam in case the default image is not readable by the library.
+As an alternate method, an image can be uploaded too.</p>

+<h6>Requirements:</h6> <p> Since the library needs an excellant quality image, a webcam with manual focus would be more appropriate to get a sharper image.</p>

+<p>Refer pdf417-example.php to see the complete usage</p>